 It is the responsibility of all Kidney Care UK Managers to ensure delivery of this policy and to promote it in all aspects of their work, to hold themselves and others to account and to help create a safe environment for all.

-Designated Safeguarding Officer (DSO) for Kidney Care UK:
+Strategic Safeguarding Lead for Kidney Care UK:

-Director of Patient Support Services
+- Director of Patient Support Services: Jan Gough

 - Care Quality Commission – care